 Below is how I made it using the little 5 inch skillet.
 If you want to keep the small batch but don’t have the mini skillet, you could do it in an 8×4 inch loaf pan or possibly two mini loaf pans.
 Or you could just do the full batch on the above link.
 Either way, it’s a great cornbread recipe.

-1/2 cup plus 2 tablespoons cornmeal (I used slightly coarse)
+- 1/2 cup plus 2 tablespoons cornmeal (fine corn flour works too) (85 grams)

-In a medium size or mixing bowl, whisk together the cornmeal, flour, sugar, salt, baking powder, and baking soda.
+- In a medium size bowl, whisk together the cornmeal, flour, sugar, salt, baking powder, and baking soda.
 Whisk in the milk, buttermilk, and egg.
-Whisk in almost all of the melted butter spread, reserving about 1/2 tablespoon for the skillet later on.
+Whisk in almost all of the melted butter, reserving about 1/2 tablespoon for the skillet later on.

 - Carefully remove the hot skillet from the oven.
 Reduce oven temperature to 375 degrees F.

 - Add the reserved butter to the hot skillet.
 Pour the batter into the skillet (it should sizzle and butter should pool around it) and place it in the center of the oven.
 Bake until the center is firm and a cake tester or toothpick inserted into the center comes out clean, 20 minutes.
 Allow to cool for 10 to 15 minutes and serve.